Vai al contenuto principale

 Learning assessment methods

-At the end of the course, students will carry out an interdisciplinary literature review, prepare and deliver a 10-minute presentation on a topic of their choice, integrating a minimum of two of the themes from the programme
+At the end of the course, students will carry out an interdisciplinary grant writing, and prepare and deliver a concept note as an application for a grant on a topic of their choice, integrating a minimum of two of the themes from the programme.

 Suggested readings and bibliography